 I definitely think “outside” the box and believe anything is possible!
 I love to see others succeed and find their passion.

 I have been with Project NatureConnect since 2009.
 During this time I completed a Master of Science, with honors, in Applied Ecopsychology with a minor in Natural Attraction Ecology.
-I am also a certified EcoArt Therapist and in November 2016 completed an Art Therapy Diploma: Drawing, Painting & Self Exploration accredited by CPD.
+I am also a certified EcoArt Therapist.
+I have completed a Therapeutic Art Therapy Diploma and an Art Therapy: Coloring, Drawing , Painting & Self Exploration accredited by CPD.

 I serve as an adjunct faculty member of Akamai University and have been appointed to instruct the subject of Applied Ecopsychology.
 I am also an adjunct faculty member for Portland State University (PSU) to instruct in the subject of EcoArt Therapy.
-I am currently in the process of writing my PhD Dissertation with Project NatureConnect in Applied Ecopsychology/EcoArt, completing additional education in Art Therapy and Rational Emotive Behavior Therapy (REBT) through CPD.
+I am currently in the process of writing my PhD Dissertation with Project NatureConnect in Applied Ecopsychology/EcoArt, completing additional diplomas in Reiki and Color Therapy and Rational Emotive Behavior Therapy (REBT) through CPD.

 I have been called upon to fulfill different roles in my life.
 I have enjoyed giving to others for the better part of my life through different organizations and as part of my everyday life.
 Throughout my studies with Project NatureConnect I have and continue to volunteer for a variety of roles and tasks including being the PNC Program Coordinator.
 Prior to her passing I worked closely with Dr. Theresa Sweeney and developed a deep understanding of her vision and passion for EcoArt Therapy.
 During this time I provided feedback, assisted with her website, curriculum and book.
 I consider PNC and EcoArt my “home”.
 I have worked with 100’s of Project NatureConnect/EcoArt Students and Graduates.
 As a result, I continually learn from the many diverse experiences of students, Nature, and the many Eco-Therapy and EcoArt activities.